zahid9579/Room-Rental-Application/README.md

   Room Rental Application
 ---------------------------

-This is a Room Rental Application built using Django, Django REST Framework, OAuth2 Authentication, MySQL, HTML, CSS, and JavaScript.
+This is a Room Rental Application built using Django, Django REST Framework, JWT(JSON WEB TOKEN) Authentication, MySQL, HTML, CSS, and JavaScript.
 The application allows users to easily browse and book rooms, providing a seamless and secure experience.

 Features